Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 - Page Count: 216 pages

-- Availability: Buy the deluxe edition on Amazon in hardcover or softcover, digital, or your local book store, streaming on DCUniverseInfinite
+- Availability: Buy the deluxe edition on Amazon in hardcover or softcover, on Kindle digital, or your local book store, streaming on DCUniverseInfinite

 Dick Grayson’s first rookie year as Robin is told in this story.
 He cracks a case involving the Mad Hatter and has to take him down without Batman’s help.